cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Any self-funded funds from team members and/or inventors
 - Donated ATOMs during takeoff, etc donation rounds

-- 4% of CYB tokens to the DAO (+any left over CYB tokens from the disciplines that are dependent on the doantions)
+- 6% of CYB tokens to the DAO (+any left over CYB tokens from the disciplines that are dependent on the doantions)
-- Up to 3.2% of CYB tokens to the inventors, dependent on the donated ATOMs during takeoff round (the more donated, the smaller the pot)
+- 2% of CYB tokens to the inventors, dependent on the donated ATOMs during takeoff round (the more donated, the smaller the pot)

 The pot of seed donors is equal to 4% of CYB tokens.
+The pot of the development fund is 3% of CYB tokens.

 **Vital** cyber~Congress and seed investors are NOT the same entity, however some people might overcross.
 We are publishing these numbers, solely, for transparency!

-In other words, up to 97 TTHC (the governance token) is allocated to inventors, team members, including [possible incentives](https://github.com/cybercongress/congress/blob/master/teams/incentives.md) and to seed donators.
+In other words, up to 150 TTHC (the governance token) is allocated to inventors, development fund, team members, including [possible incentives](https://github.com/cybercongress/congress/blob/master/teams/incentives.md) and to seed donators.

 Those THC tokens can (and most likely will) be vested for the period of cyber~Acution to receive a proportional amount of CYB tokens.
 This does not include any personal pots acquired by inventors or DAO members, as this is virtually impossible to account for unless the DAO members will disclose this information.